garymeg/x-windows-/README.md

 when a single partition usb stick or no usbstick is plugged in you get a stock TheC64

 click on 2.the64-usbmod.sh if using 2 partitions and wanting to run carousel from usb

+if you want my games click on
+4.install usb games.sh
 *************************************************************************************